jdkx32-source/betterwire/README.md

 The entire project is managed through a clean **web dashboard**, making it easy to add or remove port rules on the fly.

+## 🤔 Why Was BetterWire Created?

+BetterWire was born out of the need for a more stable and flexible tunneling solution.
+For a long time, I used services like `playit.gg`, which, while great for their simple setup, often came with persistent **ping problems** that impacted the experience.

+Most importantly, I was missing a solution that I could **host myself** to have full control over latency and performance.
+BetterWire was created to fill exactly this gap: it offers the simplicity of well-known services but with the power and sovereignty of a self-hosted solution.

 <br>

 > ### ➡️ Visit the Official Website!